nodejs/admin/MEMBER_TRAVEL_FUND.md

 This team will verify the requester is on the Individual Members list before funds are disbursed.
 * Those requesting funds must indicate that they do not have funding available from another source, such as an employer or the event itself that might cover costs for presenters.
-* Requester should write a report after the trip.
-A new request should not be approved until the requester finish the report for their last trip (starting from May 2019), if there is one.

 ## Process